kfukue/vintage-explorer/design_pattern_decisions.md

 ```

 ## Pull over Push Payments (also known as the Withdrawal Pattern)
 User will need to withdraw (pull) for collecting the balance from the contract.
+This contract does not push Ether amount to the wine producers.
 ```javascript
     function withdraw()
         public